Chromakopia: The World Tour

-Chromakopia: The World Tour was the seventh headlining concert tour by American rapper and producer Tyler, the Creator in support of his eighth studio album, Chromakopia.
-It began on February 4, 2025, at Grand Casino Arena in Saint Paul, Minnesota and concluded on September 21, 2025, at the Araneta Coliseum in Quezon City, Philippines.
+Chromakopia: The World Tour was the seventh headlining concert tour by American rapper and producer Tyler, the Creator in support of his eighth and ninth studio albums, Chromakopia (2024) and Don't Tap the Glass (2025).
+It began on February 4, 2025, at Xcel Energy Center in Saint Paul, Minnesota and ended on March 31, 2026, at the José Miguel Agrelot Coliseum in San Juan, Puerto Rico.
 Lil Yachty and Paris Texas serve as supporting acts for the tour.